szaumoor/ZSTweaks/ZSTweaks/README.md

 Therefore, it will always cause half damage.
 Additionally, it extends the headers up to level 20, such that the damage grows up to 20d4 instead of 18d4.

-**Component 101:** Make Flame Blade do 4 more points of Fire Damage to undead and act as a +2 weapon against them
+**Component 101:** Make Flame Blade be more effective vs. undead, and last for as long as it does in IWDEE

 This is essentially how it works in IWDEE, except the +2 enchantment bonus, which is an addition to make it an effective tool against undead.
 This also fixes the inaccurate description in IWDEE (it's +4 fire damage, not +2).
 Note that this will mark the weapon as magical due to technical reasons, which will make the weapon not effective against something that is protected against magical weapons but not normal ones.

-**Component 102:** Make BG's version of Flame Blade scale duration-wise like in IWDEE
+Finally, it also makes the spell scale duration-wise like in IWDEE.

-There's no reason this weapon should be more limited duration-wise.
 Now it follows the usual convention.

 **Component 110:** Make Bless and Curse last longer and increase the casting speed from 6 to 3